Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- readonly name, driverName, driverInfo; All null-terminated UTF-8 strings giving information about the device and driver.
+- name, driverName, driverInfo; All null-terminated UTF-8 strings giving information about the device and driver.
-- readonly type; what type this device is (dedicated GPU, integrated GPU, simulated GPU, CPU or other (unrecognized)).
+- type; what type this device is (dedicated GPU, integrated GPU, simulated GPU, CPU or other (unrecognized)).
-- readonly vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Apple (APPL) or unknown).
+- vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Apple (APPL) or unknown).
-- readonly id; number in the list of supported devices.
+- id; number in the list of supported devices.
-- readonly luid; ID to identify this device primarily on Windows devices.
+- luid; ID to identify this device primarily on Windows devices.
 This would allow sharing a resource between other APIs for interop (not supported yet).
 This is optional to support; check capabilities.features & LUID.
-- readonly uuid; unique id to identify the device.
+- uuid; unique id to identify the device.
 In APIs that don't support this natively, the other identifier (luid) will be used here instead.
 For example DirectX12 would use the luid here and clear the other U64.
-- readonly ext; extended physical device representation for the current API.
+- ext; extended physical device representation for the current API.
-- readonly capabilities; what data types, features and api dependent features are enabled.
+- capabilities; what data types, features and api dependent features are enabled.
 See capabilities section.

 #### Capabilities